Mayapada

 Tahir is a Christian and lives in Jakarta with his family.
 He has also been appointed to the board of trustees at the University of California, Berkeley, becoming the first man from Southeast Asia to hold this position.
 Through the Tahir Foundation, Tahir has made charitable donations to numerous fields including healthcare, education, legal reformation and has contributed a combined $200 million investment alongside the Bill & Melinda Gates Foundation into tacking social and welfare problems in Indonesia.

 Tahir earned his MBA from Golden Gate University in 1987.
 His doctorate is an honorary degree from the University of Surabaya in 2008.

+History

+Mayapada Group first operation was said to have been started in the 1980s, while Tahir started his first business venture by becoming a distributor of Suzuki cars in Indonesia in which ended in failure.
+After failure in car distribution, Tahir shifted his business focus to textile industry and founded PT Mayatexdian Industry with financial aid from his father-in-law Mochtar Riady who's a founder of Lippo Group.Tempo After its founding in 1987, Mayatexdian become the one of the largest textile player in the country which has exported its products to United States, European Union, and Japan.Emiten pasar modal Indonesia Due to the need of efficiency, Mayatexdian merged 3 other textile companies that are also owned by Tahir all located in Jakarta.Dunia EKUIN dan PERBANKAN In 1990s, Tahir handed his textile business to other businessman Robby Tjahjadi in order to focus in another business venture.

+After the October 1988 decree that liberalized banking sector in Indonesia, like other conglomerates, Tahir entered the banking industry by launching his own bank, Bank Mayapada in 1990.Pamong mengabdi desa: biografi Mohammad Noer In 1997, Bank Mayapada made an initial public offering to the Jakarta Stock Exchange and at the same year became one of very few banks that were unaffected by the 1997 Asian financial crisis.

 Donation

 In April 2011, Tahir donated $1 million to the University of California, Berkeley, for international student fellowships for students in the full-time MBA program at Berkeley-Haas.
 He was a member of the university's board of trustees.